 More fun things in Diagon Alley include heading into Weasley's Wizard Wheezes for some of Fred + George's fun inventions, making your way through Carkitt Market into Gringott's Money Exchange (Secret #5: you can exchange your muggle money for galleons that can be used in the park to purchase wizarding goods), hopping in line for the Escape from Gringott's ride, wandering through Madam Malkin's Robes for all Occasions (Secret #6: go up to the mirror and see what she has to say about your outfit, and be warned: she can be real sassy), and drinking all the butterbeer you can get your hands on.
 That means drinking it cold, hot, and frozen (my favorite!), and then be sure to get some butterbeer ice cream from Florean Fortescue's Ice Cream Parlour.
 Don't forget to get some grub at The Leaky Cauldron, where I'd highly recommend you order the Cottage Pie.
 So much yum!
 Now, if you're feeling like a walk on the dark side, make your way into Knockturn Alley.
 There, you can head into Borgin and Bourke's for all of your dark wizardry needs.
 Secret #7: in Bourgin and Bourke's, find the vanishing cabinet, get as close as you can, put your hand on the handle and listen for the chirping of the bird that Draco put in it in year 6 (Half Blood Prince).
 Secret #8: while you're still in Diagon Alley, find the giant snake outside of the Magical Menagerie and listen carefully as he speaks to you in parseltongue.

-Alright friends, by now I think it's time to head on over to Hogwarts, how does that sound?
 Exit Diagon Alley the same way you entered, but before you head to King's Cross Station, be sure to check out 12 Grimmauld Place, the headquarters of the Order of the Phoenix (year five).
 Secret #9: if you look closely, you might find Kreacher the house elf peering out of the window directly above the door of 12 Grimmauld Place.
-Once you're back to King's Cross, be sure to (Secret #10) ask the muggle train conductors at the entrance where Platform 9 3/4 is located, and prepare for them to look at you like your crazy.
+Once you're back to King's Cross, be sure to (Secret #10) ask the muggle train conductors at the entrance where Platform 9 3/4 is located, and prepare for them to look at you like you're crazy.
 As you make your way through the train station, make sure you get ready for the best photo/video opportunity as you "walk through the wall" onto Platform 9 3/4.
 Board the train, and keep your eyes and ears open to hear from some of your favorite Hogwarts troublemakers: Harry, Ron, and Hermione.
 Also, let it be noted that whoever they got to voice Hermione on the train is a travesty...
 I'm pretty sure I could have done a better impression of my girl Granger.
 Secret #11: be sure to ride the Hogwarts Express both ways, as it is a difference experience each way!

 Man, Harry Potter World really was the best.
 I had such an amazing time in the few days I was there, and it was completely worth waiting over six years to finally visit.
 I think that I would do it again in a heartbeat if given the chance, but for now I am content knowing that these tips might help some of y'all enjoy the wizarding world a little bit more the next time you find yourself walking from London into Diagon Alley.